Bosumpra Cave: Late Stone Age (11 000 cal. BC – 500 cal. BC)

 Bosumpra Cave was occupied from at least the mid-eleventh millennium cal.
-BC as both a shelter and workshop.
-Some of the earliest examples of pottery in Sub-Saharan West Africa come from Bosumpra where stratigraphic and chronological data indicate that geometric microliths, partially polished celts and ceramics formed the basis of a distinctive adaptation on the Kwahu Plateau from the tenth millennium cal.
+BC is both a shelter and a workshop.
+Some of the earliest examples of pottery in Sub-Saharan West Africa come from Bosumpra, where stratigraphic and chronological data indicate that geometric microliths, partially polished celts, and ceramics formed the basis of a distinctive adaptation on the Kwahu Plateau from the tenth millennium cal.
 BC.
 Moreover, evidence from Bosumpra demonstrates a persistent bifacial technology (points/celts).
-The early tenth-millennium cal.
+The early tenth millennium cal.
 BC pottery from Bosumpra is solidly manufactured and decorated with channeling and impressed peigne fileté rigide.

 In terms of stone artefacts, the assemblage from Bosumpra Cave differs from many of those known from Central Africa in its predominance of geometric microliths (and celts).
 The occupants of the site utilized (geometric) microliths and bifacial macroliths from the late eleventh millennium cal.
 BC until the seventeenth century cal.
 AD.

-Bosumpra Cave was probably occupied periodically throughout its use-history and given the site’s prominence within the landscape it may have been a ‘central place’ in a network procuring resources from both lowland and highland regions and contiguous ecotones.
+Bosumpra Cave was probably occupied periodically throughout its use history, and given the site’s prominence within the landscape, it may have been a ‘central place’ in a network procuring resources from both lowland and highland regions and contiguous ecotones.

 The Atetefo (1200-1600 cal.
 AD)

-In this period we witness a decline in non-local lithic raw materials and quartz tools, accompanied by scanty evidence for metallurgy.
+In this period, we witness a decline in non-local lithic raw materials and quartz tools, accompanied by scanty evidence for metallurgy.
 Continuity with the artefacts from the LSA is evident in the lithic industry (i.e. in geometric microliths and bipolar reduction), the presence of celts and aspects of the ceramic repertoire, although some clear changes are evident in vessel and rim morphology, decorative motifs and fashioning methods.
 The persistence of stone technology at Bosumpra demonstrates its local importance as it continued alongside metallurgy to form part of a repertoire of technical knowledge transmitted across generations until the seventeenth century.
 The Kwahu Plateau also either initially or eventually formed part of the area of influence or settlement of those manufacturing Atetefo ware.

 The Akan (late 17th century onwards)

-The Kwahu Plateau was presumed to be either uninhabited prior to the events described in the traditions or to have been settled by the Kwaemfo during this period.
-This region was probably sparsely settled, with its inhabitants ‘living mostly in caves’.
-In Bosumpra Cave, the ebb and flow of empires and the economic and political prominence of Abetifi is not even obliquely referenced by the material culture found in the archaeological layer, although it does hold relevance for understanding other dramatic transformations on the Kwahu Plateau.
+The Kwahu Plateau was presumed to be either uninhabited before the events described in the traditions or to have been settled by the Kwaemfo during this period.
+This region was probably sparsely settled, with its inhabitants living mostly in caves.
+In Bosumpra Cave, the ebb and flow of empires and the economic and political prominence of Abetifi are not even obliquely referenced by the material culture found in the archaeological layer, although it does hold relevance for understanding other dramatic transformations on the Kwahu Plateau.
 The ceramic assemblage from here provides little evidence for discontinuity.
 The only obvious developments involve the appearance of the wavy channeling motif and the virtual disappearance of the site’s ground stone and lithic industry.